 One of the most memorable meals that I have enjoyed was a fantastic Portuguese Lobster meal at Lenny’s sister’s home.
 I gorged myself silly, in fact, I thought I may die on the flight home that evening.
-Joe, Lenny’s brother-in-law, made this spicy sauce that was one of the best things I have ever put into my mouth, and it went so well with the sweet lobster.
-Once you have Lobster Azorean Style with Joe’s Spicy Portuguese Sauce you may never go back to butter alone.
+Joe, Lenny’s brother-in-law, made this exceptional spicy Portuguese sauce that was one of the best things I have ever put into my mouth.
+It goes so well with steamed lobster.
+Once you have Lobster Azorean Style with Joe’s Spicy Portuguese Sauce you may never go back to using only butter with your lobster.

 *recipe from Joe Moniz